Writing & Speaking

 The Book

-I’m working on a nonfiction book about leadership and mental preparation in youth development, drawing on 25 years of experience across music, competitive sport, and organizational life.
+I’m working on a nonfiction book about leadership and mental preparation in youth development, drawing on more than 25 years of experience across music, sport, and organizational life.

 The central question is one I keep returning to: why do some people and teams perform consistently well under pressure, while others with similar resources and talent do not?
 The answer, from everything I’ve observed across band rehearsals, hockey rinks, boardrooms, and software implementations, has less to do with raw ability than with preparation, trust, and the conditions leaders create before the moment arrives.

 The book is in progress.
-I’m honest about that.
 It is not a business book, and it is not a sports psychology book, though it draws on both.
 It is a book for people who lead in any domain and want to think more carefully about what that actually requires.

 Speaking